-Dashboard Display Units (DDUs) transform sim racing cockpits from gaming setups into proper race-spec environments.
+Dashboard Display Units (DDUs) are what push sim racing cockpits from gaming setups into proper race-spec environments.
 Whether you’re after a ready-made DDU with motorsports-grade construction or building your own with a tablet and SimHub, the right dashboard makes race-critical data instantly readable without looking away from the track.

-I’ve tested various dashboard solutions over the past few years, from DIY Arduino builds that cost £80 but took me 15 hours to assemble, to premium units like the Grid DDU5 that I can see straight through my OMP GT Pro wheel rim.
-What I’ve found through this testing is that the gap between budget and premium isn’t just about screen quality, it’s about brightness levels, mounting compatibility, and whether you value your weekend more than £200 in savings.
+I’ve run a fair few dashboard setups over the years, from a DIY tablet propped behind the wheel to premium units like the Grid DDU5 that I can read straight through my OMP GT Pro rim.
+The gap between budget and premium isn’t really screen quality.
+It’s brightness, mounting compatibility, and whether you’d rather spend a weekend building one than spend the extra £200.

 Understanding DDU Software and Compatibility